lip6/ITSTools-web/libits.md

 LibITS is packaged using gnu autotools.

-You can download the current release (v.
-1.9) from here: [LibITS download page](https://lip6.github.io/libITS/)
+You can download the current release from here: [LibITS download page](https://lip6.github.io/libITS/)

 The package distribution uses GNU autotools, simply extract then in the root installation folder type.